abhiTamrakar/playground/README.md

 ## tic-tac-toe.sh
 ### A legendary and famous game, it was already available with its AI in python, C# and Java, so I decided to take the challenge on shell. :)

+## minesweeper.sh
+### Another legendary game, it was also available in python and C, So again, took it to bash.